-Police: Man fatally by officer in DUI processing area
+Police: Man fatally shot by officer in DUI processing area

 No identities were released.

-Police said several officers were in the area when the shooting occurred but didn’t provide additional information on the circumstances of the incident, including what spared the altercation, whether the man had a weapon, whether he was handcuffed and whether he’d been searched.
+Police said several officers were in the area when the shooting occurred but didn’t provide additional information on the circumstances of the incident, including what started the altercation, whether the man had a weapon, whether he was handcuffed and whether he’d been searched.

 The officer was placed on standard administrative leave and the Salt Lake City Police Department will investigate the incident.